derMacon/CheatSheets/VimCommands.md

 Ctrl + e | Move Screen down one line
 Ctrl + b | Move Screen up one page
-Shift + G | Move to bottom of the page
+Shift + G | Move to bottom of the page g + g | Move to beginning of the file

 ### Save
 Command | Explanation